-Scholars could be awarded a bursary of £300.00 which will be paid in December of Year 12.
+Scholars will be awarded a bursary of £300 which will be paid in December of Year 12.

-This award requires a minimum point score of 50 across 8 subjects at GCSE or 6 or more GCSEs at grade 7 or above.
-For BHFCS students one of the grade 7 and above must be in RE.
+This award requires a minimum point score of 56 at GCSE gained across a maximum of 8 subjects.
+For BHFCS students, the grade for RE must be a 7 or above.